 Rebecca Gonzales, National Association of Social Workers California Chapter (NASW-CA), stated that NASW-CA agrees with allowing extra time for everyone to take the exam.
 The cost of the TOEFL exam is expensive and problematic.
 NASW-CA wants to be sure all communities are served by therapists.
-There are racial disparities, and there are not enough ethnic practitioners, which some people may prefer.
 Allowing more time to take the exam could encourage the licensing of a broader range of therapists.